 These descriptions may seem overly dramatic.
 Some readers might consider them an unacademic form of writing.
 Which would be an interesting comment on why we even write at all.
+This is why the development of auto-ethnography within academia invites us to include in our academic prose some novel ways of communicating that might create emotional connection with the reader (Adams, et al, 2015).
 I chose the words above as an attempt to cut through the sense that this topic is purely theoretical.
 As we are considering here a situation where the publishers of this journal would no longer exist, the electricity to read its outputs won’t exist, and a profession to educate won’t exist, I think it time we break some of the conventions of this format.

 However, some of us may take pride in upholding the norms of the current society, even amidst collapse.
 Even though some of us might believe in the importance of maintaining norms of behaviour, as indicators of shared values, others will consider that the probability of collapse means that effort at reforming our current system is no longer the pragmatic choice.
 My conclusion to this situation has been that we need to expand our work on “sustainability” to consider how communities, countries and humanity can adapt to the coming troubles.
 I have dubbed this the “Deep Adaptation Agenda,” to contrast it with the limited scope of current climate adaptation activities.
 My experience is that a lot of people are resistant to the conclusions I have just shared.
 So before explaining the implications, let us consider some of the emotional and psychological responses to the information I have just summarised.

 Systems of Denial